Are Carbon8 donations tax deductible in Australia?

 No. We need green growing plants to sequester carbon.
 What we can do is share the success stories and build hope in the farmers mind.
 We want the farmer to manage differently when it does rain and there is no better time to start than now.

-What accountability and transparency is offered to investors?
+What accountability and transparency is offered to donors?

 Setting up a charity and getting it registered properly is no small exercise.
-We have a great board of directors and an amazing technical advisory committee.
-The quality of the people involved is the best protection we can offer to investors.
+We have a professional Board of Directors who have a high level of expertise (including a lawyer and two accountants) and our Technical Environmental Advisory Committee.
+The quality of the people involved is the best protection we can offer to donors.
+Our charity is registered with the ACNC and our Board meets monthly to ensure we follow due process and are acting in the best interest of our farmers and donors.

 Can we off-set our carbon footprint with Carbon8?

 Carbon8 is a great way to offset in a voluntary way.
 We are not able to register these offsets in the government ERF as yet.
-We are hoping in the future that our simplified process will be recognised since we believe putting carbon back in the soil is the most impactful thing we can do.
+We are hoping in the future to establish an insetting program and will be working on this process in the next six months.

 Do you have a blog?